The Swiss Army - Fierce Fighting Unit of the Middle Ages

 Swiss car sticker- CH stands for Confoederatio Helvetica.
 The sticker is obligatory to Swiss vehicles.

-II.
 Monument for the Swiss Guards

 The Lion Monument in Lucerne.
 In honor of the fallen Swiss Guards in Tuileries Palace, France